 If there’s one thing corporate leaders can agree on when it comes to digital dexterity, it’s that it finds its roots in company culture.
 If the atmosphere is not supportive of new initiatives and risk-taking, employees will have difficulty embracing the digital dexterity meaning and may abandon it entirely.
 Promoting digital dexterity at work means supporting certain behaviors that will allow it to prosper.

-While tech-savviness is clearly a key component of digital dexterity, so are other qualities.
+While digital skills and tech-savviness are clearly a key component of digital dexterity, so are other qualities.
 Employees must be collaborative, flexible, and open-minded.
 In fact, even individuals with less technical abilities may find themselves on the higher end of the digital dexterity spectrum if they are willing to take chances and remain open to new ways of working.

 Interestingly, research from Gartner finds that digital dexterity is not necessarily limited to younger generations.
 Millennials have not been shown to be any more digitally dexterous than their older peers.
 However, some industries and workplace functions show better tendencies towards digital dexterity than others, especially those in tech-focused industries or who hold more senior roles.